-School welcoming Ofsted into school on the 6th June 2017.
+School welcoming Ofsted into school on the 27th and 28th June 2017.

-They will be coming back soon to check that school is providing the best education for your children.
+They are visiting again to check that school is providing the best education for your children.

 Please read the following documents

 Ofsted letter to parents

 Dear parent or carer

 Inspection of St Thomas CofE Primary School by Ofsted